adkein/vim-claude/README.md

 The plugin uses Vim's async job system, so Vim remains responsive while Claude processes your request.

-**Session persistence:** Each Vim session gets a unique conversation ID that's passed to Claude Code with `--session-id`.
-This means Claude remembers all previous interactions in the same Vim session, allowing for multi-turn conversations and follow-up questions.
+**Session persistence:** The plugin uses Claude Code's `-c` (continue) flag to maintain conversation context.
+The first request in a Vim session starts a new conversation, and all subsequent requests continue that conversation automatically.

 ## License